pisanocamila/ai-school/README.md

 # Growth Signal Intelligence Program

 **8 weeks.
 8 Tuesdays.
-You replace ChatGPT with an AI that actually knows your business.**
+You build it.
+I guide you.**

 Force of Nature × Growth Signal | February 2026

 ```
 ChatGPT + manual work  →  you teach it your rules  →  the team starts using it  →  it runs on its own
 ```

+You replace ChatGPT with an AI that actually knows your business.
+I don't build it for you — I guide you to build it yourself.
+We work as a team: I bring the technical knowledge, you bring the business knowledge.
+By week 8, you don't need me anymore.

 > **Everything the system learns comes from your Notion workspaces and internal documents.** Not the internet.
 Not personal chats.
 Not generic training data.
 Your data.
 Your rules.
 Your business.